anthocdev/awadstack/README.md

 - TypeGraphQL
 - Chakra

-> Repurposed from original project for better learning curve.
+> Repurposed from original project for a better learning curve.

+**Differences/Additions:**

+- User Avatars (Server only for now)
+- Environment Variables using dotenv
+- Extending session module structure

+_Will expand as I progress_